2020 Jawaharlal Nehru University attack: Indian National Congress fact-finding committee

-On 12 January, the Indian National Congress fact-finding committee released its report on their investigation into the attack against students and teachers of JNU calling the incident "state-sponsored".
+On 12 January, the Indian National Congress fact-finding committee released its report on their investigation into the attack, calling the incident "state-sponsored".
 The report accused vice-Chancellor M. Jagadesh Kumar of planning the attacks.
 It asked for his sacking and the initiation of a criminal inquiry against him.
 The report noted that despite SOS calls from the students, Kumar did not allow police to enter the campus till 7:45 p.m.
 The report also demanded the investigation of other faculty members (who planned the attacks) and the security company hired to ensure safety on the campus.

-A committee member called the attack a planned criminal conspiracy and stated that there was sufficient evidence that proved that the attackers were affiliated with right-wing groups.
+A committee member called the attack a planned criminal conspiracy and stated that there was sufficient evidence to prove that the attackers were affiliated with right-wing groups.
 The actions of the administration and police during the attack were questioned.
 She said that the power supply was disconnected, and the police facilitated the attackers.
-After the attack, the police did not attempt to press attempted murder charges against the attackers even though the victims had received head injuries.
+After the attack, the police did not attempt to press attempted murder charges against the attackers even though victims had received head injuries.
 The negligence and involvement of the Home Ministry were also suspected in the report.
 It stated that the Home Minister's remarks against the CAA-NRC protests and his calls for punishing them had encouraged the attackers.

-According to the police report, the students had disconnected the internet servers on 3 January and again on 4 January.
-While the vice-chancellor had mentioned in his press statement that the servers were working on 4 January and some students had registered for the new semester that day.
+According to a police report, the students had disconnected the internet servers on 3 January and again on 4 January.
+The vice-chancellor had mentioned in his press statement that the servers were working on 4 January and some students had registered for the new semester that day.
 The report questioned why the servers could not be made to work on 5 January, the day the attacks had happened, if the servers could be made functional earlier.
 The report asked if the administration already knew that an attack was going to happen and alleged that the servers were not made functional so that the closed-circuit cameras on the campus failed to record the attacks.

 The committee demanded the withdrawal of the fee hike and initiation of an independent judicial inquiry into the attacks.